particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 ### Moving a product vs. moving devices

-Whenever possible you should move entire product(s) into your organization on the growth plan.
+Whenever possible you should move entire product(s) into your organization on the basic plan.
 This is generally painless and has no interruption in service.

 Moving individual devices from one product to another can present certain issues that can be disruptive: